Thin spots, brown patches, compacted soil, or crabgrass? Do you see them often on your lawn?

 PetraTools offers our liquid aerator that effectively breaks hard soil, allowing air, water, and nutrients to get into the ground better.
 Just mix it with water and spray the solution on your lawn evenly.

-Choose from our line of best backpack sprayer to accurately apply the solution to your lawn.
+Choose any PetraTools best backpack sprayer to accurately apply the solution to your lawn.
 We have the HD4000, HD3000, HD5000, HD4050, Battery Sprayers, and LT-PRO – all have distinctive features that provide you with many spraying benefits.

-Aside from using an organic weed control, as mentioned earlier, you can also aerate the ground.
+Aside from using organic weed control, as mentioned earlier, you can also aerate the ground.

 This is the perfect solution if your soil is hard and crabgrass is all over!
-Regardless of which weed killer you use, we recommend an even application with our battery powered backpack sprayers.
+Regardless of which weed solution you use, we recommend an even application with our battery powered backpack sprayers.

 Some plants that we call weeds are actually beautiful, and dandelions are one of them.

 But you have the option to grow them if you like.
 You just need to separate a patch for them.

 If you choose to have healthy, thick green grass, you must get rid of dandelions.